,PRINCETON – Two pool winners were determined Tuesday on the second night of the Princeton Holiday Tournament.

 Hall 51, IVC 41: Orlandi said the Red Devils are better conditioned and have a deeper roster this season, which will help late in games.

-It showed against IVC as the Red Devils had led from the end of the first quarter on but never pulled away until a 10-0 run in the fourth quarter.
+It showed against IVC as the Red Devils led from the end of the first quarter on but never pulled away until a 10-0 run in the fourth quarter.

-Kennedy Wozniak kicked off the run, Ella Sterling scored three straight buckets down low and Charlie Pellegrini capped it off with a fast break layup for a 48-35 lead with 3:01 left.
+Kennedy Wozniak kicked off the run, Ella Sterling scored three straight buckets down low, and Charlie Pellegrini capped it off with a fast-break layup for a 48-35 lead with 3:01 left.

 “I thought we had more energy than we’ve had before early in seasons,” Orlandi said.
 “In that moment, I thought we were getting out and running.
-We were getting rebounds and getting steals and we had girls running the floor.
+We were getting rebounds and getting steals, and we had girls running the floor.
 I thought we were pushing the tempo and controlling it and putting them on their heels a little bit and finishing at the rim.
 It was fun to watch.”

 The Red Devils scored 10 points in transition with Pellegrini scoring eight of her 12 points on fast breaks.
 To go along with the transition game, Hall had a strong presence in the paint with Sterling.